greggman/webgl-lint/README.md

 As a simple example, naming buffers after the attributes they'll be used with (eg. 'position', 'normal'), naming textures by the URL of the img where they get their data.
-Naming vertex array objects by the model ('tree', 'car', 'house'), naming framebuffers by their usage ('shadow-depth', 'post-processing'), naming programs by what they do ('phong-shading', 'skybox')...
+Naming vertex array objects by the model ('tree', 'car', 'house'), naming framebuffers by their usage ('shadow-depth', 'post-processing'), naming programs by what they do ('phong-shading', 'sky-box')...

 Just for symmetry the extension also includes `getTagForObject` if you want to look up what string you tagged an object with